Bigpig4396/Multi-Agent-Reinforcement-Learning-Environment/README.md

 reward_list = step(action_list)
 obs_list = get_obs()

-<font color=CornflowerBlue>reward_list</font> records the single step reward for each agent, it should be a list like [reward1, 	reward2,...].
+<font color=Blue>reward_list</font> records the single step reward for each agent, it should be a list like [reward1, 	reward2,...].
 The length should be the same as the number of agents.
 Each element in the 	list should be a integer.

-<font color=CornflowerBlue>action_list</font> records the single step action instruction for each agent, it should be a list like [action1, 	action2,...].
+<font color=Blue>action_list</font> records the single step action instruction for each agent, it should be a list like [action1, 	action2,...].
 The length should be the same as the number of agents.
 Each element in the 	list should be a non-negative integer.

-<font color=CornflowerBlue>obs_list</font> records the single step observation for each agent, it should be a list like [obs1, obs2,...].
+<font color=Blue>obs_list</font> records the single step observation for each agent, it should be a list like [obs1, obs2,...].
 The length should be the same as the number of agents.
 Each element in the 	list can be any form of data, but should be in same dimension, usually a list of variables or 	an image.

 **Typical Monte Carlo Procedures**
-<font color=CornflowerBlue>reset environment by calling reset()
+<font color=Blue>reset environment by calling reset()
 get initial observation get_obs() for i in range(max_MC_iter): get action_list from controller